-At the time Jesus’ work was the redemption of all mankind.
+At the time, Jesus’ work was the work to redeem all mankind.
 The sins of all who believed in Him were forgiven; as long as you believed in Him, He would redeem you; if you believed in Him, you were no longer a sinner, you were relieved of your sins.
 This is what it meant to be saved, and to be justified by faith.
 Yet in those who believed, there remained that which was rebellious and opposed God, and which still had to be slowly removed.
 Salvation did not mean man had been completely gained by Jesus, but that man was no longer of sin, that he had been forgiven his sins.
 Provided you believed, you would never more be of sin.

 In the end, the things within people that are of Satan and the things of their nature must change and must become compatible with the requirements of the truth; only in this way can one truly attain salvation.
 If, as you used to when you were within the religion, you just spout some words of doctrine or shout out slogans, and then do a few good deeds, exhibit a bit more good behavior and refrain from committing some sins, some obvious sins, this still does not mean that you have set foot upon the right track of believing in God.
 Does being able to abide by the rules indicate that you are walking the correct path?
 Does it mean that you have chosen correctly?
 If the things within your nature have not changed, and in the end you are still resisting and offending God, then this is your biggest problem.
 If, in your belief in God, you do not resolve this problem, then can you be considered to have been saved?